invisibleacropolis-ops/NagaKang/docs/qa/s3_validation/README.md

 - Use `--use-moto` when rehearsing locally without AWS credentials.
 The helper provisions an in-memory emulator so the smoke test can run offline while still producing comparable timing information.
+- Supply `--env-file your.env` when working with real credentials.
+The helper reads `.env` style files so non-developers can copy/paste secrets without touching shell profiles.
 - Provide `--endpoint-url` for custom S3-compatible deployments (e.g., MinIO or LocalStack) and pair it with `--bootstrap-bucket` to ensure the bucket exists before executing the workload.